Instruction & Recitals

 Performances opportunities at TSU are abundant!
 Students are required to perform for their peers in a concert hall environment at least twice a semester on their applied instrument during weekly performance seminar classes.
 Juniors and graduating seniors perform a recital in order to satisfy graduation requirements and demonstrate their abilities.
 Our many ensembles also offer students the opportunity to develop essential group skills and to make music with their peers under the direction of some of the best musicians Music City has to offer.
 The most accomplished larger groups perform off-campus regularly (the Aristocrat of Bands travels frequently and competed in the 2011, 2012, and 2013 Honda Battle of the Bands in Atlanta) while every commercial ensemble performs off-campus at least once a semester.
 Our flagship commercial ensemble travels regularly to represent TSU and has visited Memphis, Atlanta, Chicago, Pittsburgh, and Detroit among other cities.

-Instrumental ensembles include the world-renowned Aristocrat of Bands, the TSU Jazz Collegians, Commercial Music ensembles, the TSU Orchestra, and many other instrument-specific small groups such as Guitar Ensemble, Percussion Ensemble, and Trumpet Choir.
+Instrumental ensembles include the world-renowned Aristocrat of Bands, the TSU Jazz Collegians, Commercial Music ensembles, the TSU Orchestra, Wind Ensemble, Concert Band (spring only), and many other instrument-specific small groups such as Guitar Ensemble, Percussion Ensemble, and Trumpet Choir.

 Woodwinds - Dr. Reginald McDonald

 Brasses - Mr. James Sexton